Expense management automation

 • Line of credit: Business banking offers a line of credit that can be used in the event of an emergency or to make important business purchases.

-Once you’ve segregated your personal and business expenses, understanding spends v/s income is a no-brainer.
-And thus, with just one simple step, you have almost nailed your first step in the process!
+Once you’ve segregated your personal and business expenses, understanding spending v/s income is a no-brainer.

 Here are a few reasons why tracking receipts is of grave importance: